swagkarna/Telegram-Stealer/README.md

 * Now, copy the `tdata` folder and paste it in the directory: *C:\Users\your_username\AppData\Roaming\Telegram Desktop*.
 * Before pasting the `tdata` folder, ensure that you have deleted the existing `tdata` folder on your PC.

+---
+### Disclaimer :

+#### Use this only for educational Purpose....
+I am not responsible for your action...Love you Guys..
+Stay safe !!!
+Stay legal !!!
+---
 ## Contact :
 <a href=mailto:swagkarna@gmail.com><img src="https://img.shields.io/badge/Gmail-swagkarna-green?style=for-the-badge" /></a>
 <a href=https://twitter.com/swagkarna><img src="https://img.shields.io/badge/Twitter-@swagkarna-blue?style=for-the-badge" /></a>